wem-r/Trackmania/README.md

 # Trackmania How to's

-This is just a bunch of Resources, Links, Tips&Tricks, Tools, Guide and idk what else that I use or need.
+>This is just a bunch of Resources, Links, Tips&Tricks, Tools, Guide and idk what else that I use or need regularly.
->This is an on-going WIP, Everything in here is for Trackmania² Stadium (maniaplanet), but it's pretty much the same for every Trackmania.
+>This is an on-going WIP.
+>Everything in here is for Trackmania² Stadium (maniaplanet4), but it's pretty much the same for every Trackmania.

 <br>